 This means that when symptoms disappear following initial infection, they may temporarily return after a period of weeks, months or years, before once again becoming dormant.

 Cold sores typically take around 1-2 weeks to heal without treatment, depending on how severe they are.

 However, antiviral treatment in the form of Zovirax can help to reduce the severity and duration of symptoms.
 If applied early enough, treatment can also prevent a cold sore flare-up from fully developing.

 Zovirax is available as a cream, and also as a tablet for cold sores.

 Zovirax contains an antiviral ingredient called aciclovir.
 This treats the infection by stopping the virus from replicating itself inside the body and spreading.

-To thrive, the virus requires the production of an enzyme, called DNA polymerase.
+To thrive, the herpes simplex virus requires the production of an enzyme, called DNA polymerase.
 This enables it to copy its genetic material and infect cells in the body.
 Antivirals like aciclovir prevent the generation of this enzyme, thereby halting the growth process of the virus, and leaving it open to attack from the immune system.
 The body’s natural defenses then render the virus inactive.

 What are the side effects?

 This treatment is available in a variety of forms and as such, the side effects of each may differ.
-It is important to read the patient information leaflet provided with your chosen product before you use it, so that you are aware of the potential side effects and are able to seek immediate medical attention if they begin to appear.
+It is important to read the patient information leaflet provided with your product before you use it, so that you are aware of the potential side effects and are able to seek immediate medical attention if they begin to appear.

-More common side effects associated with Zovirax Cream are skin irritation, burning sensations and feelings of itchiness; whereas Zovirax standard tablets may induce headaches, dizziness, or stomach pain.
+More common side effects associated with Zovirax Cream are skin irritation, burning sensations and feelings of itchiness; whereas Zovirax tablets may induce headaches, dizziness, or stomach pain.
 This is only a brief summary of the possible known side effects, and more detailed information can be found on the product page or in the leaflet supplied.